MatthewReid854/reliability/docs/Mixture models.rst

 Fitting a mixture model
 =======================

-Within *reliability.Fitters* is Fit_Weibull_Mixture.
-This function will fit a weibull mixture model consisting of 2 x Weibull_2P distributions (this does not fit the gamma parameter).
-Just as with all of the other distributions in *reliability.Fitters*, right censoring is supported, though care should be taken to ensure that there still appears to be two groups when plotting only the failure data.
+Within `reliability.Fitters` is Fit_Weibull_Mixture.
+This function will fit a Weibull Mixture Model consisting of 2 x Weibull_2P distributions (this does not fit the gamma parameter).
+Just as with all of the other distributions in `reliability.Fitters`, right censoring is supported, though care should be taken to ensure that there still appears to be two groups when plotting only the failure data.
 A second group cannot be made from a mostly or totally censored set of samples.

 Whilst some failure modes may not be fitted as well by a Weibull distribution as they may be by another distribution, it is unlikely that a mixture of data from two distributions (particularly if they are overlapping) will be fitted noticeably better by other types of mixtures than would be achieved by a Weibull mixture.
 For this reason, other types of mixtures are not implemented.